thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 export default App;
 ```
-If you make a test, you will have errors. after some investigations, you can find out two issues [Cors (fr)](https://developer.mozilla.org/fr/docs/Web/HTTP/CORS) and [body parsing](https://stackoverflow.com/questions/38306569/what-does-body-parser-do-with-express?answertab=votes#tab-top).
-We need to parse to parse the Json file we send in the road.
+If you make a test, you will have errors.
+After some investigations, you can find out two issues [Cors (fr)](https://developer.mozilla.org/fr/docs/Web/HTTP/CORS) and [body parsing](https://stackoverflow.com/questions/38306569/what-does-body-parser-do-with-express?answertab=votes#tab-top).
+We need to parse to parse the Json file we send in the road and manage with cors.

 ## Middleware
 Go back to the back and and install [cors](https://www.npmjs.com/package/cors) and [body-parser](https://www.npmjs.com/package/body-parser)